Lymphoma - Non-Hodgkin - Childhood: Diagnosis

 • Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Usually, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

 • Magnetic resonance imaging (MRI).
-An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
+An MRI produces detailed images of the inside of the body using magnetic fields, not x-rays.
 MRI can be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

 The information from PET scans is often used with the information from a CT scan, MRI, and physical examination to find out if cancer is in tissues.
 It can help show the difference between benign (noncancerous) findings from a CT scan or MRI and malignant (cancerous) tumors that may not be clearly identified on a CT scan or MRI.
 The exact accuracy and role of PET scans in NHL is not yet clear, although tumors that contain lymphoma cells often show up on a PET scan.
 A PET scan may be used to determine where the lymphoma has spread and how well treatment is working.